 As of the date of this Quarterly Report on Form 10-Q, we are not party to and our property is not subject to any material pending legal proceedings.
-However, from time to time, we may become involved in legal proceedings or subject to claims that arise in the ordinary course of our business activities.
+However, from time to time, we may become involved in legal proceedings or subject to claims seeking monetary damages or other relief.
 Regardless of the outcome, such legal proceedings or claims could have an adverse impact on us because of defense and settlement costs, diversion of management resources and other factors.